Lavender Graduation & PRIDE AWARDS

 Lavender Graduation is a celebration honoring LGBTQ and ally students and recognizing their achievements and contributions to the college.
 Babson Pride Award recipients are also honored at the ceremony.

-The 3rd annual Babson Lavender Graduation Celebration & Award Ceremony is Thursday, April 30, 2015 from 2:30-4:30pm in the Glavin Family Chapel.
+The 3rd annual Babson Lavender Graduation Celebration & Award Ceremony will be held on Wednesday, April 27, 2016, from 4-5:30 p.m. in the Glavin Family Chapel.

 Babson Pride Awards